 An interim interest rate is calculated monthly and applied to your accounts if you leave the Scheme during the year.
-Until the Scheme's actual return is known each month, a weekly proxy interest rate is applied to your account balances if you leave during the Scheme year before the relevant monthly interim investment return has been calculated.
+Until the Scheme's actual return is known each month, a weekly proxy interest rate based on the Mercer Super Trust Moderate Fund is applied to your account balances if you leave during the Scheme year before the relevant monthly interim interest rate has been calculated.